LCR-T4 Component Tester Angled Enclosure

 thingiverse

-My LCR-T4 Component Tester was cumbersome without an enclosure, so I designed this.
-It's not perfect, but does the job for me.
-I wanted an angled enclosure but retain access to the battery when needed.
-I didn't want to use supports for printing or require any gluing and wanted to use only nylon or random computer screws I had laying around.
-This design fit my requirements.
-I printed with the front panel down on the bed to get a decent finish with no raft or supports required.
-You may wish to very gently tap the screw bosses for the screen and back panel with a 3mm tap, but my 3mm back panel nylon screws were a bit loose.
-The metal floppy drive screws I used for the tester fit tightly once a ran the tap in a few turns to ream out a bit, but access to the inside screw bosses is difficult so I just hit the first few turns carefully to get the screws started.
-The final project I uploaded removed the holes in the bottom for the battery holder since I had the holes in the wrong location and decided double sided tape would be best for future.
-Also, the final upload should have a smoother front face without the screen and screw boss profiles showing through, but I have not run another copy.
-Hope this helps someone.
-I bought this LCR-T4 from Frentaly on eBay a few years ago.
+My LCR-T4 Component Tester was cumbersome without an enclosure, so I created one to make it more manageable.
+It's far from perfect, but it does the job for me and that's what matters.
+I wanted a sleek design with an angled angle, but also needed easy access to the battery when required.
+To achieve this, I avoided using supports or glue and opted for nylon or random computer screws instead of traditional fasteners.
+This design perfectly fit my requirements.
+I printed the front panel face down on the bed to get a smooth finish without any raft or supports necessary.
+However, you might need to gently tap the screw bosses for the screen and back panel with a 3mm tap, but my 3mm back panel nylon screws were slightly loose.
+The metal floppy drive screws I used for the tester fit tightly after tapping in a few turns to ream out a bit, but accessing the inside screw bosses is tricky so I just tapped it carefully to get the screws started.
+The final project I uploaded removed the holes in the bottom for the battery holder since I made a mistake and placed them in the wrong location.
+Instead, I used double-sided tape for future projects.
+Also, the final upload should have a smoother front face without the screen and screw boss profiles visible through it, but I haven't printed another copy yet.
+I hope this helps someone else out there who's facing similar issues with their LCR-T4 Component Tester.
+I bought mine from Frentaly on eBay a few years ago, and it's been serving me well since then.

 With this file you will be able to print LCR-T4 Component Tester Angled Enclosure with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on LCR-T4 Component Tester Angled Enclosure.